admztech/github-Pratice/readme.md

 - git push --set-upstream origin <new branch name>: we need to set the Upstream for new create branch that branch after that we can push it into remote origin

+# Pull command

+### git pull origin main

+that command is used to fetch the changes from the remote branch to local branch . that change we make and stored into remote branch can not automaticall reflect into the local repositor or main branch to see that changes into the local system we need the used "git pull origin main" command that is fetch the changes and reflect into the main branch.